-With this growth of authors hitting the scene, so do a myriad of ways to promote a book.
-With so many choices available to them, how do author choose the right book marketing and book promotion strategy for them.
+With this growth of lots of new authors hitting the scene, we can expect a lot of people to have a lot of different opinions and strategies on how to promote the book.
+With so many choices available to them, it is important for the author to choose the relevant book marketing and book promotion strategy for them.

 National publicity expert, Annie Jennings PR, whose national PR firm has worked with thousands of book authors, shares 3 ways to tell if you like your book marketing strategy.

 Here are the tell tale signs that you are on the right book marketing track:

 1. BOOK MARKETING TIP #1: You are adding value to your life rather than stress.